Trends in Asset Management Marketing: What to Expect in 2016

 AC: I was about to jump on that.
-Imagine this: I’m a consultant with a midsize firm and I have maybe 35 billion-dollar clients and a couple of whales (really big clients).
+Imagine this.
+I’m a consultant with a midsize firm.
+I have $35 billion clients and a couple of whales (really big clients).
 This new firm is put on our platform, but we’re not ready to allocate.
-We’re watching them seriously, and consistently their stuff comes in cleaner and sooner than everyone else.
+We’re watching them seriously, and their stuff consistently comes in cleaner and sooner than everyone else.
 What kind of impression does that make on me?

 I will then say to other people in my firm: “These guys know how to run their business, not just their portfolio.”
 That is one of the biggest complaints right now.
 At all the conferences, people want to talk about operational due diligence.
-This is mostly about middle and back office operations, but it is also about communications, reporting, investor relations, and of course timeliness and accuracy of materials.
+This is mostly about middle and back-office operations.
+It’s also about communications, reporting, investor relations, and of course timeliness and accuracy of materials.

-The knee-jerk reaction can be to send a spreadsheet as soon as it’s approved and plug it into the database, but then you lose your entire branding.
+The knee-jerk reaction is to send a spreadsheet as soon as it’s approved and plug it into the database.
+But, then, you lose your entire branding.
 You lose control of the communication.
 The whole reason people create pitchbooks and factsheets is so that they control the messaging.
-They control the way the information is displayed.

-ET: Last question: In your opinion, what should executives at asset management firms consider when it comes to deciding to build an automation solution in-house or outsourcing it to an industry expert?
+ET: What should executives consider when deciding to build an automation solution in-house or outsource it?

 AC: The most important thing is for marketing and sales to get together with someone from IT, investment management, and of course someone from senior management.
 They need to talk about what their end state should be.
 In other words, “Nirvana looks like this.”
 Then they can plan, and determine the steps to get there.

-It doesn’t have to be done overnight, but once that path is in place, each team member knows how to get it done.
-Each management company is going to be different in terms of whether it’s a total outsource, or they’re going to outsource certain facets of it.
-They may build the data warehouse themselves, because they need it for a variety of reasons.
+Each team member knows how to get it done once that process is in place.
+Each management company will be different in terms of whether it’s a total outsource, or just certain facets.
+They may build the data warehouse themselves because they need it for a variety of reasons.

-Most of the time when someone is designing an automation program for their firm, that’s a really good time to think about their branding and their content strategy as well.
+When someone is designing an automation program for their firm, that’s when to think about their branding and content strategy, too.
 It’s the time to ask questions like: Is this really what we want to display data?
 Investment process?
 Colors?
 Fonts?
 Does this belong on the page?
 Who is using this?
-How is it being consumed by each individual in each channel?
 Does this make the most sense for me, for my firm, my prospects, and my funds?